pranavpandey/small-app-support/README.md

 1. `colorType` - applies filter on image view or changes text color according to the following values.

-    0. `none` - no color will be appled to the view.
+    0. `none` - no color will be applied to the view.
     1. `primary` - extracted `colorPrimary` from the current theme.
     2. `primary_dark` - extracted `colorPrimaryDark` from the current theme.
     3. `accent` - extracted `colorAccent` from the current theme.